affinda/affinda-typescript/docs/interfaces/CollectionCreate.md

 • `Optional` **baseExtractor**: `string`

 Not applicable, please leave empty.
+This feature is reserved for super user.

 ___